Upgrading Engine Versions

 Wait until your next maintenance window (or after) to perform your Redis engine upgrade operation.

-Add the Redis scale up operation to this cluster modification with the Apply Immediately check box selected (CLI use:
+Add the Redis scale up operation to this cluster modification with the Apply Immediately check box chosen (CLI use:

 --apply-immediately, API use: